Khan Annex windows at night

 Curriculum Overview

-The University of Illinois at Urbana-Champaign is nationally accredited by CEPH and offers a Master’s of Public Health (MPH) degree with a concentration in Epidemiology or Health Behavior & Promotion.
+The University of Illinois at Urbana-Champaign is nationally accredited by CEPH and offers a Master of Public Health (MPH) degree with majors in Epidemiology or Public Health (with an area of focus in Health Behavior & Promotion).

-All students take core courses that provide foundational public health knowledge and skills on which other courses build:
+All Master of Public Health students take core courses that provide foundational public health knowledge and skills on which other courses build.

-In addition to Core and Concentration courses, students take a first-year seminar (Professionalism in Public Health I and II), complete an on-the-job Applied Practice Experience (APE), and construct a final Integrative Learning Experience (ILE) project that integrates knowledge and skills acquired as an MPH student.
+In addition to Core and Specialization courses, all Master of Public Health students take a first-year professionalism seminar, complete an on-the-job Applied Practice Experience (APE), and construct a final Integrative Learning Experience (ILE) project that integrates knowledge and skills acquired throughout the program.

 The overall goal of this course is to introduce MPH students to concepts of professionalism and public service.
 These concepts directly prepare students for the MPH Applied Practice Experience (APE) and the MPH culminating experience, also known as the Integrative Learning Experience (ILE).